ChristopherFitzsimons/WorldSkills2022Cybersecurity/Notes/Login Brute Forcing/README.md

 ```console
 sed -ri '/[0-9]+/!d' file.txt
 ```
-This will remove anything that has no numbres
+This will remove anything that has no numbers

 ```console
 git clone https://github.com/urbanadventurer/username-anarchy.git